This is how Keatext's Analysis page looks once data has been uploaded:

 Checkbox - This is an interactive column where you can either select all or click on individual results.
-Clicking here opens a menu where you can hide, export or Tag selected items.
+Clicking here opens a menu where you can hide or Tag selected items.
 Tags in this example are based on customer journey steps and include "app" and "customer service".

-Rank - This column ranks results in descending order of record frequency so you don’t get lost as you navigate down the list.
+Rank - This column ranks results in descending order of comment frequency so you don’t get lost as you navigate down the list.

-Sentiment - Each result is labeled with the sentiment category it's been assigned to (Praise, Problem, Suggestion, Question or Mention).
+Sentiment - Each result is labeled with the sentiment category it's been assigned to (Praise, Problem, Suggestion, or Question).

 Interest - If looking at a specific time frame (other than "All time"), frequency trends will be highlighted here.